Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 <TabItem value="Iceberg REST API">

-You can set up a catalog integration for or Catalogs that are compatible with the open-source Apache Iceberg™ REST  specification,
+You can set up an integration for your catalogs that are compatible with the open-source Apache Iceberg REST  specification,

 Example code: